izi-global/browser-laptop/docs/debugging.md

 ## Debugging Session Data

 The session data is stored in OS specific user data directories.
-Within those directories there will be a `brave` directory for release builds and a `brave-development` directory for dev (from NODE_ENV).
+Within those directories there will be a `brave` directory for release builds and a `izi-development` directory for dev (from NODE_ENV).
 If you want to use a different directory for dev you can set the environment variable `BRAVE_USER_DATA_DIR` to the directory you want to use.
 Each test run goes in a new tmp directory inside the OS specific tmpdir.
 Normally these directories are removed when the test is finished, but if you want to keep them you can the enviroment variable `KEEP_BRAVE_USER_DATA_DIR` to true.

 MacOS
 ~/Library/Application Support/brave